hackers-pr/discord.pyRaidBot/README.md

-# discord.pyRaidBot
+# discordselfbotutils
-A program, with which you can raid discord servers with a different number of bots.
+A program, with which you can do some interesting things with a different number of bots.

 Firstly, you need to install python 3.7 or 3.8.